 There are two complementary, but very different, ways of accessing ice older than 800,000 years.
 The first is deep ice core drilling at very low accumulation rate sites in interior East Antarctica.
 This has the advantage of recovering a continuous record, which, in the younger part, can be compared to other ice cores (an important consideration for drilling at very low accumulation sites where record integrity may be an issue).
+Drilling at such a site requires a large amount of logistics support.

-The second method is to make use of "blue ice" sites such as Allan Hills (Spaulding et al., 2013; Higgins et al., 2015), Taylor Glacier (Aciego et al., 2007), Mt.
-Moulton (Dunbar et al., 2008) in East Antarctica where old ice may outcrop at the surface via slow ablation or be present in the shallow subsurface.
-Continuous records require careful site selection; however, discoveries are possible from sites with easier access for drilling, through smaller and less expensive science projects.
+The second method is to make use of "blue ice" sites such as at Allan Hills (Spaulding et al., 2013; Higgins et al., 2015), Taylor Glacier (Aciego et al., 2007), Mt.
+Moulton (Dunbar et al., 2008) in East Antarctica where old ice outcrops at the surface via slow ablation or be present in the shallow subsurface.
+Continuous records require careful site selection; however, discoveries are possible from sites with easier access for drilling, through smaller and (logistically) less expensive science projects.
 A site in the Allan Hills (Kehrl et al., 2018) has been shown by ice penetrating radar to likely have a continuous record to ~250 ka with several hundred more meters of ice below for the possibility of continuous records extending to 1 million years.
 Different drilling requirements are needed for the two approaches.
 Development of blue ice sampling techniques should continue, given the potential for large volume sampling, very old ice and the possibility that continuous ice core records will not be discovered.
 Consideration of sites where only old ice might be preserved (for example, areas where there is no accumulation today but has been in the past) should also continue.